microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ### Repositories
 Triggers can be set on `repository` resources defined the pipeline.
+See [repository resource](pipeline-resources.md#resources-repositories) for more details.

 For repositories, you can set two types of triggers.
 1. Repo triggers
 2. PR triggers